bup/bup/README.md

     file changes, we immediately send an image of it to the server.
 We could give the continuous-backup process a really low CPU and I/O priority so you wouldn't even know it was running.

- - bup only has experimental support for pruning old backups.

-   While you should now be able to drop old saves and branches with `bup rm`, and reclaim the space occupied by data that's no longer needed by other backups with `bup gc`, these commands are experimental, and should be handled with great care.
-See the man pages for more information.

-   Unless you want to help test the new commands, one possible workaround is to just start a new BUP_DIR occasionally, i.e. bup-2013, bup-2014...

  - bup has never been tested on anything but Linux, FreeBSD, NetBSD, OS X, and Windows+Cygwin.